Gradient-based Hyperparameter Optimization Over Long Horizons: Related Work

-\paragraph{Gradient-based HPO.} Using the gradient of some validation loss with respect to the hyperparameters is typically the preferred choice when learning many hyperparameters, and when the underlying optimization is differentiable.
-This is a type of bilevel optimization \cite{Franceschi2018BilevelPF} which stems from earlier work on backpropagation through time \cite{Werbos1990BackpropagationThroughTime} and real-time recurrent learning \cite{Williams1989AlgorithmRecurrentNeuralNetwork}.
+\paragraph{Gradient-based HPO.} Using the gradient of some validation loss with respect to the hyperparameters is typically the preferred choice when the underlying optimization is differentiable.
+This is a type of constrained optimization \cite{Franceschi2018BilevelPF} which stems from earlier work on backpropagation through time \cite{Werbos1990BackpropagationThroughTime} and real-time recurrent learning \cite{Williams1989AlgorithmRecurrentNeuralNetwork}.
 Unfortunately, differentiating optimization is an expensive procedure in both time and memory, and most proposed methods are limited to small models and toy datasets \cite{Domke2012OptimizationBasedModeling, Maclaurin2015GradientHO, Pedregosa2016GradientHO}.
-Some attempts to make gradient-based HPO more tractable include optimization shortcuts \cite{Fu2016DrMAD}, truncation \cite{Shaban2018TruncatedBackPropBilevelOpt} and implicit gradients \cite{Rajeswaran2019ImplicitMAML, Lorraine2019MillionsHyperparamOptimImplicit}.
-However, these techniques only work for specific settings of the loss function and hyperparameter type, which do not include the setting of interest for our paper, namely learning optimizer hyperparameters.
+Efforts to make the problem more tractable include optimization shortcuts \cite{Fu2016DrMAD}, truncation \cite{Shaban2018TruncatedBackPropBilevelOpt} and implicit gradients \cite{Larsen1996OptimalUseOfValidation, Rajeswaran2019ImplicitMAML, Lorraine2019MillionsHyperparamOptimImplicit}.
+Truncation can be combined with our approach but produces biased gradients \cite{Metz2019PathologiesInTrainingOptimizers}, while implicit differentiation is only applicable to hyperparameters that define the training loss (e.g. augmentation) but not to hyperparameters that define how the training loss is minimized (e.g. optimizer hyperparameters).
+Forward-mode differentiation \cite{Williams1989AlgorithmRecurrentNeuralNetwork} boasts a memory cost constant with horizon size, but gradient degradation has restricted its use to the greedy setting \cite{Franceschi2017ForwardAndReverseGradientBasedHO,Donini2019SchedulingLearningRateNewInsights}.